jurgigi/corpus-design/README.md

 # corpus-design

-This repository contains the Python scripts used to extract data and compile the BioPAR parallel corpus.
+This repository contains the Python scripts used to extract data and compile corpora, as well as Natural Language Processing tools.